|

 of 48 hours except by agreement.

-service, councils should take into account the circumstances of
+the service, councils should take into account the circumstances

-of work (b) excessive hours in any particular week and (c) unnecessarily
+patterns of work (b) excessive hours in any particular week and

-long periods over which the weekly hours are arranged.
+(c) unnecessarily long periods over which the weekly hours are

-for non-standard working patterns to take all the features of the
+pay for non-standard working patterns to take all the features

-job into account.
-Where inclusive scales are not in operation the
+of the job into account.
+Where inclusive scales are not in operation

-previous provisions will apply as stipulated in paragraph 1.1 above
+the previous provisions will apply as stipulated in paragraph

 Index